johnnyw66/picoflipperzero/README.md

 ## Further Improvements?

 Perhaps speed up the PIO clock?
 If I did this I would need to add nop instructions in the two delay loops.
-This would make any impact of the 5 set up instructions, redundant.
+This would reduce timing errors from the 5 set up instructions.

 We are still using a Python **for-loop** to step through the data - so this will still be subject to Python's overhead and uncertainity when it comes to making precise timings.
 At some point I intend to use **DMA (Direct Memory Access)** to remove the need for Python to populate the PIO buffer input.